akinwilson/kmlflow/README.md

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```
 **Note** when logging into the ArgoCD UI through the centralised [Kmlflow UI](https://192.168.49.2/kmlflow), you may need to refresh the page in order for the ArgoCD UI to appear after logging in.

+To develop, deploy and monitor pipelines on and to the cluster, please see [JupyterLab's UI](http://192.168.49.2/jupyter) and  [KFP's UI](http://192.168.49.2/kfp) respectively.

 To destroy the cluster and therewith remove the platform, run:
 ```bash